 The wooden bridge did not survive.
 The steel bridge was bombed by the Allies and finally damaged beyond repair in June 1945.

-The steel bridge in August 2004
+The rebuilt steel bridge photographed in 2004

 A transcript from my father's journal